IRIS089/DjangoTutorial/README.md

 2. Django Models
 - The Django ORM stands for Object Relational Mapper.
 In a nut shell, the ORM allows us to use python code to communicate with our database which only understands SQL.

+- Functions -
+python manage.py runserver - starts the app python manage.py makemigrations - creates the migrations after there are changes to the model python manage.py migrate - runs the migrations scripts created by makemigrations